MohamedMahmoudsh/Signal-Project/README.md

 ex patient1.mat , patient1.hea
 4 - We have data description (disease name encoded with numbre) in seperate file .
 ### How can adress this problem  ?
-1 - Store your data directory(.hea file , .mat file ) in list
+1 - Store your data directory(.hea file , .mat file ) in list .
-2 - filter data by choosing .hea files only
+2 - filter data by choosing .hea files only.
-3 - Open .hea file (contain labels)  and extract the labels 4 - Create a Dataframe and store the file name (but without directory ex patient1) ,and the label
+3 - Open .hea file (contain labels)  and extract the labels.
+4 - Create a Dataframe and store the file name (but without directory ex patient1) ,and the label.
-    since we have more than one disease so  we store the the label info inside a list- 5 - Choose only the recoerd which contain a length one array
+    since we have more than one disease so  we store the the label info inside a list.
+    5 - Choose only the recoerd which contain a length one array

 ## CNN model